The Diamond Disruption: What’s Fueling India’s Next $1B Consumer Category

 Earlier this month, we surveyed consumers across age groups to understand their buying behaviour and preferences around lab-grown and natural diamonds.
 With LGDs becoming more visible in the market, the goal was to uncover who is buying them, how they are being purchased, and what’s holding back others from considering them.

-Younger consumers (18-35 years) often value-conscious, are warming up to lab-grown diamonds, with many making them their first purchase in the fine jewellery segment.
-However, consumers aged over 35 remain firmly loyal to natural diamonds, with only 39% of respondents in this group reported ever owning LGD, compared to nearly ~50% among younger consumers, highlighting a clear generational shift already underway.
+Younger consumers (18-35 years), often value-conscious, are warming up to lab-grown diamonds, with many making them their first purchase in the fine jewellery segment.
+However, consumers aged over 35 remain firmly loyal to natural diamonds.
+Only 39% of respondents in this group reported ever owning LGD, compared to nearly ~50% younger consumers, highlighting a clear generational shift.

-~ 48% of respondents who had purchased lab-grown diamonds did so through online branded platforms, indicating that LGD is perceived as a more formalised category compared to the broader fine jewellery segment, which is highly unorganised.
+~ 48% of respondents who had purchased lab-grown diamonds did so through online branded platforms.
+This implies that LGD is perceived as a more formalised category compared to the broader fine jewellery segment, which is highly unorganised.
 Unlike traditional jewellery buyers, LGD consumers are actively bypassing local, unorganised players in favour of trusted, assurance-backed channels.
 Awareness is also being driven online, with social media emerging as the leading discovery platform, followed by word-of-mouth through friends and family.

 Among non-users, lack of awareness was the top reason, followed by negative perceptions from family and friends.
 Trust in quality and concerns around resale value were mentioned by a smaller share.